laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/dgxstation/README.md

-# Set up python 3.10 on rivanna
+# Set up system tools

 * We assume you have python 3.10.4 installed
 * We assume if you like to use the automated report generated (under development) you have